 It is normal to mix the wrong color every now and then.
-So the store sets a tolarance level of 2% of paint sales.
+The store sets a tolerance level of 2% of paint sales.
 In this case, during November the returns were $1,700 on $97,000 of paint sales.
 The value is well within the tolerance.
 As long as the value is not rising then there is no need to conduct training and testing of the sales reps (technicians mixing the paint).

 Tracks Customer Retention Cost

 Allowances are sometimes referred to as retention costs.
-It is a fee you are willing to pay to keep the customer comming back.
+It is a fee you are willing to pay to keep the customer coming back.
 In this store’s case, the bulk of the allowances were assigned to the contract work.
-It is high because they accidentally sheetrocked the family cat into the wall (true story).

 Tool to Monitor Salesman’s Performance